-Participants across the board agreed that having a central list of observers would assist all programmes to ensure the person they are dealing with is a properly trained qualified observer.

-- CCMs Observer Programmes should update the Commission Secretariat of their active lists of observers and to also remove observer that are blacklisted in their programmes. - Having a centralised list of observers does facilitate the use of authorised observers, and ensures that only certified observers of accredited programmes are used, and that the 'observer' is not a reassigned crew member of the vessel; - SPC and FFA Training teams should send the list of successful observers from FFA/SPC countries right after the training to the Commission Secretariat; - Up to date lists should be sent to the Commission Secretariat but consideration needs to given as to when an observer name is to be removed from the list of active observers - if there is a period of inactivity the observer name should be removed from the list? - Having an active list of observer is good, but we need to make sure we remove observers who have violated their Code of Conduct.
+Issue 7 Issue 7 Issue 7 Notifications of newly trained observers to the Commission ROP.
+Overview Observers that are used in the ROP were to be originally authorised by the Commission Secretariat (Article 28 Para 3 of the Convention); However, members decided at the IWG -ROP meetings that this process would be time consuming, costly and difficult to do on an individual basis.
+It was agreed that a sensible approach would be to authorize programmes and that this would automatically authorise the observer providing the observer was nominated and had been trained as per the required minimum standards of the Commission.
+It was agreed that at the time of being audited for Participants across the board agreed that having a central list of observers would assist all programmes to ensure the person they are dealing with is a properly trained qualified observer.
+CCMs Observer Programmes should update the Commission Secretariat of their active lists of observers and to also remove observer that are blacklisted in their programmes.
+Having a centralised list of observers does facilitate the use of authorised observers, and ensures that only certified observers of accredited programmes are used, and that the 'observer' is not a reassigned crew member of the vessel; authorisation to be part of the ROP, all programmes would submit lists of their active observers to the Commission Secretariat.
+As a large number of observers are being utilised across all programmes, it is important to have a central point of information and knowledge of the names of authorised observers from all ROP programmes.
+SPC and FFA Training teams should send the list of successful observers from FFA/SPC countries right after the training to the Commission Secretariat; Up to date lists should be sent to the Commission Secretariat but consideration needs to given as to when an observer name is to be removed from the list of activity observers - if there is a period of inactivity the observer name should be removed from the list?
+Fishing vessels and fish carriers often check with the Commission Secretariat to ensure the person they are getting on board for a trip is a qualified observer; In the past a small number of observers have been detected on board vessels to which there is no knowledge, after checking and trying to confirm that the observer on board has undergone the appropriate training as required by the Commission standards.
+Most were found to be newly qualified observers, but there status was not known to the Commission Secretariat at the time.
+This created unnecessary work in trying to verify the person on board was a qualified observer.
+Having an active list of observer is good, but we need to make sure we remove observers who have violated their Code of Conduct.

-Recommendation 15 -17 to TCC9
+Recommendation 15 - 17 to TCC9